Home > Analyses > Industrials > Equifax Inc.

 Analyst & Consumer Opinions

-This section examines analyst ratings and consumer feedback to provide insight into Equifax Inc.’s market perception.
+This section examines Equifax Inc.’s recent analyst ratings alongside consumer feedback to gauge market and user sentiment.

 Stock Grades

-Here are the latest verified stock grades for Equifax Inc. from leading financial institutions:
+Here are the latest verified stock grades for Equifax Inc. from established financial institutions:

 Grading CompanyActionNew GradeDate